George Gardiner (politician): Member of Parliament

 On 1 May 1997, Gardiner stood in Reigate as a Referendum Party candidate.
 He was defeated, obtaining 7% of the vote.
 He came fourth out of six candidates.

 Later life

 After William Hague became Conservative party leader in June 1997, Gardiner rejoined the Conservatives.
 Two years later, in 1999, he published his autobiography covering mainly his years in politics, named A Bastard's Tale, a reference to Major's remark six years earlier to Michael Brunson, but it touched upon his life before becoming an MP.

-Gardiner described John Major as 'a walking disaster' and a 'Walter Mitty' with no beliefs.
+In Gardiner's 1999 memoir, he described John Major as 'a walking disaster' and a 'Walter Mitty' with no beliefs.

 Personal life

 Gardiner married twice.
-His first marriage was in Bristol on 18 February 1961 to Juliet Wells with whom he had two sons and a daughter.
-This marriage broke up just before the 1979 general election.
+His first marriage was in Bristol on 18 February 1961 to the historian Juliet Wells with whom he had two sons and a daughter.
+This marriage broke up just before the 1979 general election, and was formally dissolved in 1980.
 His second marriage was in London on 19 September 1980 to (Daphne) Helen Hackett.
 There were no children from his second marriage.